 According to yoga literature, the headstand can prevent, relieve or remedy: hernia, infertility, various diseases of the abdomen, digestive complaints such as constipation, insomnia, headaches and diseases of the ears, nose and throat.
 The pose strengthens the nervous system and is a remedy for failing energy.

 The glands in the upper part of the body, in the neck and head are stimulated, in particular the thyroid and the pineal glands.
 The headstand may remedy nervously conditioned asthma and is good for hay-fever.
 For hay-fever, the pose is used after neti and before breathing exercises.

 The headstand is one of the classical yoga poses in which the effect may be increased by concentration on various places in the body, which are energy centres.
 In this pose, the point of concentration is the crown of the head, sahasrara chakra.

 When coming out of the headstand, you stand up immediately and relax with your eyes closed.
 Afterwards, you stretch your body upwards, standing on your toes with your arms above your head, hands folded, palms upwards; this is the palm, the counter pose to the headstand.

 A speedy transition from the headstand to the palm loosens tensions and liberates energy.
 The energy is felt to flow upwards through the body, and immediately afterwards you will experience an intense state of being in the now.
 If you faint easily, then make a slower transition from the headstand to the palm.

-Many of our students are using headstand every day, amongst them are politicians, artists and others who make a difference in society.
+Many of our students are using headstand every day, which helps them make a difference in their lives and in society.